Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Contacting your donors individually instead of posting something en masse on social media also shows you truly care about the individuals supporting your cause.

 A low-effort way to spread the word offline is to create a flyer of your GoFundMe and post it around your community.
-You can even ask some of your favorite local businesses if they would be willing to post your flyer in their shop.
+You can even ask some of your favourite local businesses if they would be willing to post your flyer in their shop.

 Take a look at our 42 other ways to share offline for more ideas about how to increase your fundraiser’s visibility offline.